What Kind Should You Use?

 1-1/8” Long x 3/4” Wide

-Deeply cupped lip provides even higher lift than a Colorado
+A deeply cupped lip provides an even higher lift than a Colorado.

 Narrow ‘double-ended’ profile